Aarthi2005/Voice-Cloning/README.md

 Trimmed and downsampled to 16 kHz for compatibility with XTTS-v2

 # 🛠️ Methods & Implementation
-1. Preprocessing
+1. Preprocessing:

 Trimmed silence and normalized audio with preprocessing.py and trimming.py

 Downsampled to 22050 Hz, mono-channel

 Transcripts auto-generated or extracted, saved to metadata.csv

-2. Speaker Embedding
+2. Speaker Embedding:

 Used speaker_embedding.py to extract speaker identity features

 The embedding represents voice characteristics like pitch, tone, and speaking style

-3. Fine-tuning XTTS-v2
+3. Fine-tuning XTTS-v2:

 Ran finetune.py using the prepared dataset

 Used pretrained XTTS-v2 model as base

 Optimized the decoder and vocoder on speaker-specific data

-4. Inference / Speech Synthesis
+4. Inference / Speech Synthesis:

 After training, generated cloned voice using:

 tts.tts_to_file(text="Hello, how are you?", speaker_wav="sample.wav", file_path="output.wav")